The Ensemble of the Gregorian Chant Academy

 "We do not perform for applause.
 We sing for the Sanctuary."

-Where the Academy is the learning center, Carolingia is the standard.
+Where the Academy is the learning center, Carolingia is the aural model.
 The ensemble exists to demonstrate what prayerful, rigorously grounded sacred music actually sounds like — not as a theory, but as a living practice.
-Every performance decision, every interpretive choice, is rooted in authentic musical manuscripts, historical treatises, and the long tradition of chant as sung prayer.
+Every performance decision, every interpretive choice, is rooted in prayer, authentic musical manuscripts, medeival musical treatises and historical performance practices.

 Carolingia sings for real liturgies.
 It records for real homes, real families, real souls seeking to orient themselves toward God.
-The music is not entertainment.
-It is a weapon of spiritual beauty — and it is offered without apology.
+Our music is not merely for entertainment.
+It is a prayer, a weapon of spiritual beauty — and it is offered without apology.

 I The Aural Model To Provide the Standard

 While the Academy teaches, Carolingia demonstrates.
-The ensemble serves as the definitive reference for cantors, priests, and scholars — a living, breathing embodiment of what chant sung as prayer truly sounds like.
-Every performance practice is rooted in authentic manuscript tradition, not personal invention.
+The ensemble serves as a valuable reference for cantors, priests, and scholars — a living, breathing embodiment of what chant, rooted in both prayer and historical practice - sounds like.
+Every performance practice is rooted in authentic manuscript tradition.
 When we make an interpretive choice, we can account for it.
+Carolingia also composes new chants — among them the Sancte Michael — and at times sings the traditional repertoire in harmony: sometimes in settings drawn from the same era as the chant itself, and sometimes in new harmonies of our own, shaped by that same tradition and inspired by its beauty.
+A living tradition must also live.

-II Acoustic Artillery Sacred Music as Spiritual Weapon
+II Acoustic Artillery Sacred Music as a Spiritual Weapon

 III The Cultural Renaissance To Lead the Renewal